 Your recycling not only helps the City to recover valuable resources and save energy, but it also generates revenue and saves on landfill costs.
 Recycling is mandatory for every resident, business, office and institution in the City of Pittsburgh (City Code 619).

 Tonnages reported by private haulers, businesses and institutions also enable the City to attract more funding from the State.
-The City’s Bureau of Environmental Services provides curbside recycling collection for residences, multi-family units and non-profit institutions that complete a service agreement form with the City.
+The City’s Bureau of Environmental Services provides curbside recycling collection for residences, multi-family units, and non-profit organizations that complete a service agreement form with the City.

 Effective January 1, 2013, the City of Pittsburgh will no longer collect televisions, computers and computer peripherals at the curb.
 This is because the State of Pennsylvania has banned these items from landfills (see the Covered Devices Recycling Act (CDRA), Pa Act 108 of 2010).
 Computer peripherals include monitors, keyboards, mice, external drives, printers and other devices exclusively plugged into a computer.
 Do not place these items at the curb or you may be cited.
 These items must be taken to an electronics retail store or collection location where they will be collected for recycling purposes.

 For more information on the new CDRA Act or a more comprehensive list of recyclers, please visit the DEP website at www.dep.state.pa.us.

 Check back here or go to PRC's HTR Events Listing Page for more information on the next event, participant fees and complete list of accepted materials.

 City residents can dispose of their unwanted or expired medications by depositing them in the secure permanent drop-off box located in the foyer of Police Headquarters, at 1203 Western Avenue, Pittsburgh, PA 15233.

 The foyer area is open to the public 24/ 7.
 Medications should remain in the original packaging or sealed containers.
 Please remove or cross out any personal information.